bambery/mywineopine/README.md

 * generalize wine to be drink
 ** renmae any fields which are wine specific
 ** label text needs to have context on drink type, ie producer for wine is vineyard or something, brewery for beer?
+* move new review form to its own component
+* the star ratings in the create form are kinda wonky right now... too much nesting.
+Make star rating component more flexible so it's not nesting components for the form field and the rating component
+* textarea on review form should fill the space between the bottom of the other form fields and the amount of space needed for submit button.
+Should have a better defined size on mobile devices.

 ## Prerequisites